PkgJogger

 - Save Benchmarking results and more to a compressed

-to run each benchmark once (No Warmup, tuning, etc.), as a smoke test against benchmarking regressions.
+Or for a more lightweight option, use @test_bechmarks to run each benchmark once (No Warmup, tuning, etc.), as a smoke test against benchmarking regressions.